-'''

-• rpc-address defaults to /sigsci/tmp/sigsci.sock

-'''

-ullet shared-cache-dir defaults to /sigsci/tmp/cache
+- rpc-address defaults to /sigsci/tmp/sigsci.sock - shared-cache-dir defaults to /sigsci/tmp/cache

-The Nginx ingress controller is installed with the [mandatory.yaml](/install-guides/kubernetes/mandatory.yaml) file.
-This file contains a modified template of the Generic Ingress Controller Deployment as described [here](https://kubernetes.github.io/ingress-nginx/deploy/#prerequisite-generic-deployment-command).
+The NGINX ingress controller is installed with the mandatory.yaml file.
+This file contains a modified template of the Generic Ingress Controller Deployment as described here.
 The main additions are: